-Clearly, there are caveats and limitations which go beyond the limited choice of music extracts and numbers or range of participants.
-The ability of music to access to such deep areas as character, values and emotions raises ethical issues (negative emotions mentioned quite often included stress, anxiety, struggle, pain, loneliness, failure, sadness, loss and despair).
-Whilst we initially stressed to participants that they should feel no need to relate anything they did not feel comfortable about, the range and nature of narratives elicited here suggests that this aspect should be highlighted.
-The surprise we sometimes felt when some narratives were recounted was also felt by the participants, and this possibility of surprise might also be signalled in advance as an ethical precaution.
-At this stage in our research of using music to stimulate narratives, there is much more to explore about how the technique works: this study is still only very preliminary.
+Clearly, there are caveats and limitations.
+Most obviously, these include the limited choice of music extracts and numbers or range of participants.
+Further, the ability of music to access to such deep areas as character, values and emotions raises ethical issues (negative specifically emotions mentioned by participants quite often included stress, anxiety, struggle, pain, loneliness, failure, sadness, loss and despair).
+Whilst we initially stressed to participants that they should feel no need to relate anything they did not feel comfortable about, the range and nature of narratives elicited here suggests that this aspect should be highlighted in pre-warnings.
+The surprise we as researchers sometimes felt when some narratives were recounted was also felt by the participants; this potential for surprise might also be signalled in advance as an ethical precaution.
+It might also encourage participation: we found many students were curious to be involved in a musical narrative study.
+At this stage in our research of using music to stimulate narratives, there is ample scope to explore more about how the technique works: this study is still rather preliminary.

 Nevertheless, some applications can be envisaged.
 Some narratives are useful material for workshops related to learning and personal, social and academic development, such as those illustrating experiences of coping with problems arising during academic study.
 Such workshops might be held for students starting at university, or to learners in secondary schools, for reflective discussion around issues of learning and both successes and challenges.
-These narratives show the integrated and holistic nature of ‘learning’ (cognitive-physical-social-affective-moral-aesthetic dimensions) and how learning takes place often symbiotically in and outside formal educational settings.
+Some examples here have particular relevance for international students, for whom a Da Capo approach through music may open up areas for discussion which may otherwise be difficult to access.
 Although narrative experiences are often highly individual in context, they have general value when used in discussion sessions with other students, say concerning the importance and role that non-academic learning and social experiences play in someone’s academic success.
+The narratives cited here show the integrated and holistic nature of ‘learning’ (cognitive-physical-social-affective-moral-aesthetic dimensions) and how learning takes place often symbiotically in and outside formal educational settings.
+Arguably, the Da Capo technique has revealed how these are key themes in participants’ perceptions of learning; educational institutions, it is suggested, must attend more to this multi-dimensional view of learning in student-centred approaches.
+One way to begin to do so is through using narrative examples and Da Capo musical prompts in workshops for both staff and students.